jlandowner/helm-chartsnap/README.md

 For more examples, see [example/app1](example/app1).

-Alternatively, you can directly add it as a property in the test values file directly.
+Alternatively, you can directly add the config in the test values file as a `testSpec` property.
 In this case, you don't need to prepare `.chartsnap.yaml`.
 It is for taking snapshots of remote or third-party charts with your single values file.

 Your values file can be like this: